Lynn D. Raley

 LaVonda has appeared in local theater productions in the Wilmington area including “42nd Street”, “Guys and Dolls” and “A Chorus Line”.
 Film credits include “Track 29”, “Cats Eye”, “Firestarter” and most recently onset of the film “Adrenaline”.
 Industrial credits include Daisytek, Ross Stores and IBM.

 For the past 17 years, she has taught dance to recreational and competitive students.
 LaVonda is a 6-year Breast Cancer Survivor.
 In her spare time she is very dedicated to volunteering for charity organizations such as Women of Hope, Susan G. Komen and Pretty in Pink Foundation.
 LaVonda is a single mom of two beautiful children Brooke (15) and Trevor (11) of whom she shares life’s treasurable moments!
 She is excited for the “new” chapter in her life and delighted to share her passion and love of dance to children of all ages!

 Sarah has trained for 19 years under instructors including Tommi Galaska, Galina Panova, Dirk Lumbard, John Dixon, David Ingram and Teal Darkenwald.
 She has been dancing professionally during her summers off of school at the Tony Award winning The Lost Colony.
-There, she played the role of Elizabeth Glane in 2016 and in 2018 she acted as dance captain.
+There, she played the role of Elizabeth Glane in 2016 and in 2017 & 2018 she acted as dance captain.
 Sarah has a passion for musical theater as well as dance.
-She has also performed in numerous theater productions with Opera House Theater Company in Wilmington, including Hairspray and The King and I. She is excited to be back in Wilmington and returning to her old stomping grounds!
+She has also performed in numerous theater productions with Opera House Theater Company in Wilmington, including Hairspray and The King and I. She was most recently the dance captain for Thalian Association’s A Christmas Carol.
+She is excited to be back in Wilmington and returning to her old stomping grounds!